Nintendo Switch Docks won’t be in the wild anytime soon

 Having the ability to seamlessly transition from portable play to TV mode is an excellent feature of the Switch Dock, yet the build quality leaves something to be desired.

-The interior of the Dock is nothing but hard plastic, meaning it might be easy to scratch the Switch display with continuous use, a huge oversight on Nintendo’s part.
+The interior of the Dock is, for the most part, nothing but hard plastic, meaning it might be easy to scratch the Switch display with continuous use, a huge oversight on Nintendo’s part.

 Watch: Nintendo Switch Review